Our School

 Dress Code

-Students are to dress according to the TCDSB’s Appropriate Dress Code, which consists of the following:
+Students are to dress according to the Appropriate Dress Code of the Toronto Catholic District School Board (TCDSB), which consists of the following:

-• A navy blue pant, kilt or short – pants must be worn around the waist and kilts/shorts must be knee‐length.
+A navy blue pant, kilt or short - pants must be worn around the waist and kilts and shorts must be knee‐length.

-• A blue cardigan or pullover or sweater free of graphics.
+A blue cardigan, pullover or sweater free of graphics.

 Inappropriate attire includes:

-• Language and/or representations on attire that indicates gang affiliation (e.g., gang colours/bandanas), that depicts violence, profanity, racial or gender discrimination or discrimination of any kind whatsoever, or that otherwise demeans an identifiable individual or group.
+Language or representations on attire that indicate gang affiliation (e.g., gang colours/bandanas), that depicts violence, profanity, racial or gender discrimination or discrimination of any kind whatsoever, or that otherwise demeans an identifiable individual or group.

-• Clothing with objectionable slogans that promote attitudes and behaviours that contravene the “Guiding Principles” of the St. Kateri Tekakwitha Catholic School, the TCDSB and the Provincial Codes of Conduct.
+Clothing with objectionable slogans that promote attitudes and behaviours that contravene the “Guiding Principles” of the St. Kateri Tekakwitha Catholic School, the TCDSB or the Provincial Codes of Conduct.

-• Make‐up and/or body art/markings, fragrances and/or scented lotions, hair products, etc.
+Makeup, body art/markings, fragrances, scented lotions, hair products, etc.

 Dress Code in TCDSB Schools